Commands¶

 sld rm https://mypod.org/container/

-The mkdir command creates a new container on a remote Solid pod.
-The command automatically creates all parent directories that do not exist when specifying a subdirectory to create, and fails if the target container already exists.
+The command automatically creates all parent directories that do not exist when specifying a subdirectory to create,

 Arguments: